umd-lhcb/ut-hw-doc/docs/dcb/dcb_qa/dcb_qa.md

 ### Setting up DCB

-1. Verify the backplane connector.
+1. Verify the backplane connector EVERY time before pluuging it into the backplane.
 Do not plug in if its pins are bent, as it can break the backplane.
+Check for pieces of thermal gap in the connector and clean it before plugging it it.

 2. Verify optical mezzanines are attached.
 They should rest on the long hex nuts.